Caetés forest: Conservation

 In 2005, the cherry-throated tanager, a critically endangered bird that had just been rediscovered in 1998, was confirmed in the area, sparkling conservation efforts.
 From 2011, the nonprofit organization SAVE Brasil pushed for a large public nature reserve in the Mata de Caetés.
 The state government approved the project in 2015 but later abandoned it due to local opposition.
 Instead of a public reserve, a smaller private nature reserve, the Águia Branca Private Reserve, was established in 2017 to protect parts of the area in which the tanagers occur.
 In 2021, the Marcos Daniel Institute, supported by several nonprofits, created a second private reserve, the Reserva Kaetés.

 Águia Branca Private Reserve

 91% of the Águia Branca Private Reserve is covered by old-growth rainforest, and protects critically endangered species such as the cherry-throated tananger.

 Reserva Kaetés

-The Reserva Kaetés lies 1223 m above sea level with average temperatures between 11°C and 30°C, and minimum temperatures close to 0°C. It was established to protect the cherry-throated tanager, but also protects other species such as the critically endangered catfish Trichogenes claviger, which only occurs in the Caetés forest; the vulnerable maned sloth; and the endangered plant Philodendron spiritus-sancti.
+The Reserva Kaetés lies 1223 m above sea level with average temperatures between 11 and 30 C, and minimum temperatures close to 0 C. It was established to protect the cherry-throated tanager, but also protects other species such as the critically endangered catfish Trichogenes claviger, which only occurs in the Caetés forest; the vulnerable maned sloth; and the endangered plant Philodendron spiritus-sancti.